-How long should you be cooking chicken in the slow cooker?
+How long should you be cooking chicken in the crockpot, specifically chicken breasts?
 You’ll be surprised at the answer!

 Hi.
 My name is Polly.
 All my life I have had a problem with drying out my chicken in the slow cooker.
 I followed the recipes I found and was SO frustrated because the chicken was ALWAYS dry.
 ALWAYS!

 What I’m learning now is that this is probably because 90% of the recipes online have us cooking chicken in the slow cooker WAY too long.

 How long does chicken need to cook in the crockpot?

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read our full disclosure policy here.